-a.
-29 .15.
-It should be a condition of project approval that а maintenance program agreement be established to ensure that all paved roads and parking areas be mechanically swept at least once a year in early September before the annual rainy season begins.
-The contaminant matter traps (French drains) should be The Monterey County Public Works Department should establish a procedure to ensure that maintenance of the facilities is carried out annually.
-The use of a Homeowner's Association requirement and some form of bonding for the first five years may be appropriate.
+15. It should be a condition of project approval that a maintenance program agreement be established to ensure that all paved roads and parking areas be mechanically swept at least once a year in earlv September before the annual rainy season begins.
+The is a contaminant matter traps (French drains) should be and Alexandre Monterey County Public Works Department should establish a procedure to in the facilities is carried out annually The use of a Homeowner's Association requirement and some form of bonding for the first five years may be appropriate.

 16. A water quality expert should check the water at least twice a year to ensure that maximum contaminant levels set by the California Department of Health are not exceeded.
-Water quality test results should be sent to Monterey County's Environmental Health Service for monitoring. · 小学家学生是这些的研 and interesting and an and the state of the 17.
-Although the Logan water studies indicate that there is an ample groundwater supply for the proposed project, water conservation practices should considered and implemented whenever possib be possible.
+Water quality test results should be sent to Monterey County's Environmental Health Service for monitoring. · 小学教育主义之后的可 and interesting and the start start shares and shares

+17. Although the Logan water studies indicate that there is an ample groundwater supply for the proposed project, water conservation practices should be considered and implemented whenever possible.
 Various techniques include: installation of waterconserving fixtures (faucets, toilets, showerheads); use of native low-water requiring plants for landscaping; discouragement/prohibition of exotic plantings; use of drip irrigation systems.

-If a water mutual is formed, it must meet 18. the standards of Title 22 of the California Administrative Code and the Residential Subdivision Water Supply Standards.
-It must also be approved by the Monterey Peninsula Water Management District, the State Public Utilities Commission, and the County Environmental Health Service. a construction of the construction of the
+18. If a water mutual is formed, it must meet the standards of Title 22 of the California Administrative Code and the Residential Subdivision Water Supply Standards.
+It must also be approved by the Monterey Peninsula Water Management District, the State Public Utilities Commission, and the County Environmental Health Service.